chatnoir-eu/chatnoir-resiliparse/docs/man/parse.rst

   print(map_encoding_to_html5('csisolatin9'))   # iso8859-15
   print(map_encoding_to_html5('oops'))          # utf-8

 You see that the given input name does not necessarily have to be a valid Python encoding name, but the returned output will be.
 Unknown or invalid encodings are mapped to UTF-8.
-Set ``fallback_utf8=False`` if do not want that.
+Set ``fallback_utf8=False`` if you prefer to get ``None`` back instead.

 If you use :class:`~.parse.EncodingDetector` for encoding auto-detection (see: :ref:`parse-encoding-detection`), encoding names are already remapped by default.